Aarian/Aarian.github.io/_pages/projects.md

                 <button id="STA" onclick="toggleVisibility('STA-content'); event.stopPropagation();" class="custom-button">Main idea</button>
                 <button id="STA-Code" onclick="toggleVisibility('STA-Code-content'); event.stopPropagation();" class="custom-button">Code</button>
                 <div id="STA-content" style="display: none;" class="content">
                     <p> Most of the time series are non-stationary, making it hard to follow and predict their future values.
-In this work, random processes mentioned above were used to learn some patterns like trends, seasonality, volatility clustering, etc. Having this gives us the flexibility to tackle with small amount of data and easier prediction on time series. <span class="code-style">Tech: Python, Stats.model.</span></p>
+In this work, random processes mentioned above were used to learn some patterns like trends, seasonality, volatility clustering, etc. Having this gives us the flexibility to tackle with small amount of data and easier prediction on time series. <span class="code-style">Python, Stats.model.</span></p>
                 </div>
                 <div id="STA-Code-content" style="display: none;" class="content">
                     <p> This is a private project for AUT and the code is not shareable.</p>